Economy of Sri Lanka

+Sri Lanka's economy expanded by 5.0% in 2024, marking a strong recovery from the 2022 economic crisis.

 Sri Lanka has met the Millennium Development Goal (MDG) target of halving extreme poverty and is on track to meet most of the other MDGs, outperforming other South Asian countries.
 Sri Lanka's poverty headcount index was 4.1% by 2016.
-Since the end of the three-decade-long Sri Lankan Civil War, Sri Lanka has begun focusing on long-term strategic and structural development challenges.
-It strives to transition to an upper middle-income country.
+Since the end of the three-decade-long Sri Lankan Civil War, Sri Lanka has begun focusing on long-term strategic and structural development challenges and has financed several infrastructure projects.

+High foreign debt, economic mismanagement under the governments of Gotabhaya and Mahinda Rajapaksa, and reduced tourism revenue led to the country defaulting on its sovereign debt in April 2022.
+The economy contracted 7.8% in 2022, and the percentage of the population earning less than $3.65 a day doubled to around 25% of the population.
+On March 20, 2023, the IMF loaned US$3 billion to the country as part of a 48-month debt relief program.

 Overview

 Services accounted for 58.2% of Sri Lanka's economy in 2019 up from 54.6% in 2010, industry 27.4% up from 26.4% a decade earlier and agriculture 7.4%.
 Though there is a competitive export agricultural sector, technological advances have been slow to enter the protected domestic sector.
 Sri Lanka is the largest solid and industrial tyres manufacturing centre in the world and has an apparel sector which is moving up the value chain.
-But rising trade protection over the past decade has also caused concern over the resurgence of inward looking policies.
+But rising trade protection over the past decade has also caused concern over the resurgence of inward-looking policies.

-In services, ports and airports are genarate income to the country's newfound status as a shipping and aviation hub.
-Port of Colombo is the largest transshipment hub in South Asia.
+In services, ports and airports generate income for the country's newfound status as a shipping and aviation hub.
+Port of Colombo is the largest transhipment hub in South Asia.
 There is a growing software and information technology sector, which is competitive and is open to global competition.
 Tourism is a fast expanding area.
 Lonely Planet named Sri Lanka the best destination to visit in 2019 and Travel+Leisure the best island.
 Sri Lanka's top export destinations are the United States, United Kingdom and India.
 China, India and the UAE are the main import partners.

 With the onset of the COVID-19 pandemic, lingering concerns over Sri Lanka's slowing growth, money printing and government debt has spilled over into a series of sovereign rating downgrades.
 Import controls and import substitution have intensified after heightened monetary instability coming from debt monetization.

 Sri Lanka has been named among the top 10 countries in the world in its handling of the COVID-19 pandemic.
 In 2021, the Sri Lankan Government officially declared the worst economic crisis in the country in 73 years.
 Sri Lanka said most foreign debt repayments had been suspended from April 12, after two years of money printing to support tax cuts, ending an unblemished record of debt service.